moveit/moveit.ros.org/documentation/contributing/continuous_integration/index.markdown

   CLANG_TIDY='true'
 ```

 You'll notice a couple things.
 First is that I changed the ccache directory to use the ccache I have locally.
-Do this if the enviroment you are running matches your local enviroment for a speed up.
+Do this if the environment you are running matches your local environment for a speed up.
 The second is that I changed the ``AFTER_SETUP_UPSTREAM_WORKSPACE``.
 This is because the directory used by CI is specific to github and we want to use the default directory structure from industrial_ci instead of a custom one.

 After this finishes (pass or fail) it will output a docker commit tag that it creates.
 That line will look something like this: